AndBicScadMedia/ciliora-tertia-shell/README.md

 * Put the `Ciliora-Tertia` folder into your `~/.themes` directory.

-* Install the user-themes extension and apply the theme in gnome-tweak-tool.
+* Install the user-themes extension, and apply the theme in gnome-tweak-tool.

 ---